Here, I’ll describe 2 approaches for generating looping noise, with examples in GLSL and Processing.

 Synchronize the noise evolve speed to scroll one tiles length per loop duration.

 This gif was rendered as 30 frames with the duration of 1 second.
-I used Thomas Hooper’s Shadertoy frame saver to export the frames.
+I used Thomas Hooper’s Shadertoy Frame Exporter to export the frames.

 Edge Cycling Example in Processing